Trigger Finger

 By Neurosurgery Singapore

-Trigger finger is a condition in which one of our fingers gets stuck in a bent position.
-Our finger may bend or straighten with a snap — like a trigger being pulled and released.
-If it is severe, our finger may become locked in a bent position.
+Trigger finger is a condition in which a finger becomes stuck in a bent position.
+The finger may snap or pop as it bends or straightens, similar to the motion of a trigger being pulled and released.
+In severe cases, the finger may become locked in the bent position.

-People whose work or hobbies require repetitive gripping actions are at higher risk of developing trigger finger.
-The condition is also more common in women and in anyone with diabetes.
-Treatment varies depending on the severity.
+Individuals who engage in repetitive gripping actions through work or hobbies are at higher risk of developing trigger finger.
+The condition is also more common in women and people with diabetes.
+Treatment options depend on the severity of the condition.

 - A painful clicking or snapping when you bend or straighten your finger.
 It’s worse when your finger’s been still, and it gets better as you move it.